 Learning Through Literature

-Children of the Longhouse by Joseph Bruchac is about a young boy from the Mohawk People in a time before European colonization of the Iroquois Nation in what is now New York State.
-Through the eyes of Ohkwa’ri and his twin sister Otsi:stia, we learn about the culture, family life, political structure, and living conditions of the Iroquois from this time period.
+Children of the Longhouse by Joseph Bruchac is about a young boy from the Mohawk People before European colonization of the Iroquois Nation in what is now New York State.
+Through the eyes of Ohkwa’ri and his twin sister Otsi:stia, we learn about the culture, family life, political structure, and living conditions of the Iroquois from this period.